The Capital One hack couldn’t have come at a worse time for Amazon’s most profitable business

 [After Trump cites Amazon concerns, Pentagon re-examines $10 billion JEDI cloud contract process]

-Earlier this week, Capital One announced the breach of its credit card applications, as well thousands of Social Security and bank account numbers.
+Earlier this week, Capital One announced the breach of its credit card applications, as well as tens of thousands of Social Security and bank account numbers.
 The hack appears to be one of the largest data breaches ever to hit a financial services firm.

 Capital One noted that the “vulnerability is not specific to the cloud,” and Amazon spokesman Grant Milne said that Amazon Web Services was “not compromised” in the attack.